 Androgynous combines both masculine and feminine aspects.
 Gender Neutrality is about rejection or absence of gender specific notions.

 Sexual orientation is to do with the sex an individual is attracted to.
 Heterosexual is attracted to an individual of the opposite sex.
 Homosexual is attracted to an individual of the same sex.
 Bisexual is attracted to both male and female.
 Pansexuality is when sex/gender doesn’t play a factor in attraction towards an individual.
 Pansexuality is rejection of sex/gender specific attraction.

 Now, you must be very well about the number of possibilities that may arise from a person’s sex, sexual orientation, gender expression and gender identity.
 A male may identify himself as a man, have masculine traits and be gay.
 A female may identify herself as a man, have androgynous gender expression and be bisexual.
-A transsexual may identify as transgender, have feminine gender expression and be pansexual.
-And of course, a male and female can identify themselves as man and woman, have masculine and feminine gender expressions and be straight.
-The conclusion?
-GENDER IS NOT BINARY.
-It’s never THIS OR THAT.
-It’s always THIS AND THAT.
+A transsexual may identify as non-binary person, have feminine gender expression and be pansexual.
+And of course, a male and female can identify themselves as cis-man and cis-woman, have masculine and feminine gender expressions and be straight.